ryanguill/ryanguill.github.io/_posts/2016-02-17-cfml-set-minimum-request-timeout.markdown

 tags: CFML
 ---

-I rarely want to set a request timeout to a particular value - meaning that I want it to time out if it takes a certain amount of time.
-What I do want is to declare that a particular process might take at least some amount of time to complete.
+You rarely want to set a request timeout to a particular value - meaning that you want it to time out if it takes a certain amount of time.
+What you do want is to declare that a particular process might take at least some amount of time to complete.
 This is what `<cfsetting>`'s requestTimeout parameter should be - saying that it is ok if it takes _at least_ this long.
 A recent example of where I needed this is with running some longer running processes as part of a suite of unit tests.
 The individual method we are testing might take 60 seconds to run for example - but the entire request might take several minutes - when that method is run as part of a normal request lifecycle then the 60 second request timeout is fine, but when running the unit tests it ends my tests early!

 So here is a method that you can use instead - that will update the request timeout to be the greater of the existing timeout or the new timeout.
 So it will only ever extend, never shorten.